 By the way, with the Simitless Cost Simulator you can easily estimate the cost of global simultaneous accesses to your application!
-At Simitless, we made a conscious decision to move away from a rather ruinous approach of billing per user account and turned towards charging for the overall volume of accesses – user sessions.
+At Simitless, we made a conscious decision to move away from a rather ruinous approach of billing per user account and turned towards charging for the overall volume of accesses – seats (or "user sessions").
 As soon as someone logs out of their secure personal account, the space is made available for the next user to connect.
 But I digress...
 Again...

 Identify your app